cjprybol/reproducibility-via-singularity/README.md

 I encourage you to read and execute the `reproduce_project.sh` file and see for yourself!
 But in summary, it will download 1 sample of paired-end RNA sequencing reads, and quantify transcript isoform abundances in the sample.
 Run `less Kallisto/abundance.tsv` to see the results!

-This is a contrived example, designed to run quickly and efficiently to demonstrate a point that reproducable research can be, and should be, be as simple as running 4 code instructions.
+This is a contrived example, designed to run quickly and efficiently to demonstrate a point that reproducible research can be, and should be, be as simple as running 4 code instructions.
 However, by extending the software libraries in the container, and extending the analytical complexity in the analysis scripts, these same 4 lines of code can be sufficient to reproduce entire thesis projects.

 **Software Requirements**
   - RAM ~ 8Gb